 C. OPTIONAL: If there is no single most critical step in the filmed portion of the protocol, do not answer this question.
 What is the best way to perform the required technique for the most critical step in the protocol?

-: ()
+Adrianna Kolberg: (step 2.5.1) The AFM cantilever chips need to be rinsed thoroughly to remove any excess of physisorbed polymers which may influence the experiments.
+Rinsing should be performed carefully to prevent any damage to the AFM cantilevers.

 D. OPTIONAL: If there are no hazardous reagents or instruments in the filmed portion of the protocol, do not answer this question.
 Which of the reagents or instruments are hazardous?
 What precautions should viewers take?

-: ()
+Adrianna Kolberg: (step 2.5, 2.6 and 3) All steps should be carried out in a fume hood to avoid inhalation of organic vapors.
+Additionally, solvent resistant gloves, lab coat and eye protection are required.